nus-cs2113-AY2122S2/tp/docs/team/quitejasper.md

   - Justification: Users would be able to quickly retrieve such information for their future planning.

 ### 3. Enhancements Implemented
-- Wrote tests for Add Command to increase coverage.
+- Wrote tests to increase coverage:
+  - Add Command
-- Wrote tests for Delete Command to increase coverage.
+  - Delete Command
+  - ListFutureBorrowings Command
 - Created BorrowRecord stubs to be used for testing for various classes.
 - Used Java Streams to enhance implementation of
   - ListCurrentBorrowingsCommand,